zedricka/rac/README.md

     - Stretch Goal 1
     - Stretch Goal 2

-## Key Findings
-Explain your hurdles throughout the project and how your team overcame them.
-Show how your project changed or scope changed throughout the development of your solution.

 ## Skills Learned
 Explain what your team learned in developing this project.